 31. Dry Dock

 It’s hard to miss Dry Dock.
 The boat-cum-pub looks rather out of place on Woodhouse Lane, but that doesn’t put people off – if anything, it’s the opposite.
 It has a packed beer garden in summer, so get there early and enjoy a spot of sunshine on the deck.

 Dry Dock is a Scream pub, which means it’s popular with students and anyone else that likes to keep their pub garden outings cheap and cheerful.
-The food is as affordable as the drinks, with plenty of offers to help you save a few pennies – and if you’re on a diet, you can even choose from a selection of dishes that are under 500 calories.
-Not bad at all.
+The food is as affordable as the drinks, with plenty of offers to help you save a few pennies – and if you’re veggie, you’ll find they have a surprisingly diverse selection for you to choose from.

 Dry Dock, Woodhouse Lane, Leeds, West Yorkshire, LS2 3AX.

 Restaurant Bar & Grill is best known for its food, served up in the iconic setting of the old Post Office building, but come summer, it’s the outdoor area that gets all the attention, as folk flock to City Square to grab a place in the sun.
 In high summer, their outdoor bar means you won’t even need to go inside to order your drinks.

 The menu is extensive, covering all the bases.
 You’ve got beers, ciders and spirits – the latter are mixed into some very nice cocktails, but it’s the wine that really excels here.
 They have a huge selection for you to choose from with red, white, pink, and of course, champagne – perfect for celebrating the summer sun.

 Restaurant Bar & Grill, The Old Post Office, 3 City Square, Leeds, West Yorkshire, LS1 2AN.